devopsdays/devopsdays-web/content/events/2016-siliconvalley/program.md

         <time>09:55-10:15</time>
       </div>
       <div class = "col-md-6 box">
-        <a href="http://dodsv2016.busyconf.com/activities/57283b31150a7ef24300008b">Ramin Khatibiz - How I Learned to Change My Mind and Became a Better Engineer</a>
+        <a href="http://dodsv2016.busyconf.com/activities/57283b31150a7ef24300008b">Ramin Khatibi - How I Learned to Change My Mind and Became a Better Engineer</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->